 Curious just how far your dollar goes in Milwaukee?

-We've rounded up the latest rental listings via rental site Zumper to get a sense of what to expect when it comes to locating a rental in Milwaukee if you've got $1,300/month earmarked for your rent.
+We've rounded up the latest places for rent via rental sites Zumper and Apartment Guide to get a sense of what to expect when it comes to scoring affordable apartments in Milwaukee if you don't want to spend more than $1,800/month on rent.

 Hoodline offers data-driven analysis of local happenings and trends across cities.
 Links included in this article may earn Hoodline a commission on clicks and transactions.

-According to Walk Score, the surrounding area is quite walkable, is quite bikeable and offers many nearby public transportation options.
+According to Walk Score, the area around this address is very walkable, is quite bikeable and offers many nearby public transportation options.

-Per Walk Score ratings, this location is quite walkable, is convenient for biking and has good transit options.
+Walk Score indicates that this location is very walkable, is convenient for biking and has good transit options.

 (See the full listing here.)